The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Moduli spaces of multisections

 A {\em $(W_+,J_+)$-curve} is a degree $2g$ multisection of $(W_+,J_+)$. \end{defn}

 The finiteness of the Hofer energy $E(u)$ implies that $u$ is a cylinder over a Reeb chord or a closed orbit in neighborhoods of punctures $p_i$ and $q_i$.
-Hence (5) implies (3) and (4) for some $\mathbf{y}$ and $\gamma$.
-Moreover, since the orbits are nondegenerate, the convergence is exponential by the work of Abbas~\cite{Ab} for chords and Hofer-Wysocki-Zehnder~\cite{HWZ1} for closed orbits.
+Hence (5) implies (3) and (4) for some $\mathbf{y}$ and $\boldsymbol{\gamma}$.
+Moreover, since the orbits are nondegenerate, the convergence is exponential by the work of Abbas~\cite{Abb} for chords and Hofer-Wysocki-Zehnder~\cite{HWZ1} for closed orbits.

-\begin{rmk} For all practical purposes, it suffices to assume that the Morse-Bott family on $\bdry N$ has been perturbed into a pair $h$, $e$ of nondegenerate orbits and that $J_+\in \mathcal{J}_+$ with respect to the perturbed Reeb vector field. \end{rmk}
+\begin{rmk} For all practical purposes, it suffices to assume that the Morse-Bott family on $\bdry N$ has been perturbed into a pair $h$, $e$ of nondegenerate orbits as in \ref{rmk: Morse-Bott for W'} and that $J_+$ is the restriction of $J'=J_0$ which satisfies Definition~\ref{defn: almost complex structures J_tau} for the perturbed Hamiltonian vector field.
+Since the two points of view are completely equivalent, we will switch liberally from one to another, often without explicit mention. \end{rmk}

 Let $\check{W}_+$ be $W_+$ with the ends $\{s>3\}$ and $\{s<-1\}$ removed.
 We can view $\check{W}_+$ as a compactification of $W_+$, obtained by attaching $[0,1]\times S$ at $s=+\infty$ and $N$ at $s=-\infty$.
-We define $Z_{{\bf y},\gamma}\subset \check{W}_+$ as the subset
+We define $Z_{{\bf y},\boldsymbol{\gamma}}\subset \check{W}_+$ as the subset

 As in Section~\ref{subsection: HF holomorphic curves and moduli spaces}, the $W_+$-curve $u:\dot F \to W_+$ can be compactified to a continuous map